karllhughes/learn/_posts/2021-05-20-client-onboarding.md

 We don’t currently offer trial articles to prospective clients, but we are happy to send you additional samples.
 We also offer revisions, rewrites, or refunds if you’re ever unsatisfied with our work.

 ### How much does it cost?
-Currently, plans start at $4800 per month, but we invite you to [refer to our website](https://draft.dev/#pricing) for the most up-to-date pricing.
-If you need a combination of services that isn’t listed, just let us know and we can accommodate it.
+Currently, plans start at $16,200 per quarter, but we invite you to [book a call](https://draft.dev/call) for the most up-to-date pricing and packages.
+Most clients start with a quarterly pilot and renew according to their needs each quarter.

 ## Want to Get Started?
 Now that you know exactly what to expect when you start your engagement with Draft.dev, I’d love to hear from you.
 To get started, [book a call with us](https://draft.dev/call) and learn more about how Draft.dev can help you create in-depth, technical content that resonates with your audience.